 | I need time to think. | Malai sochna samay chhincha. | मलाई सोच्न समय चाहिन्छ। |

 Words like “good” (raamro) and “unboiled” (kaacho) allow you to describe qualities and conditions with precision.
-These adjectives enrich your descriptions and make communication more specific.
+These adjectives enrich your descriptions and make communication more specific and authentic.

-Location words like “middle” (bich), “side” (chheu), “uphill” (ukaalo), and “downhill” (talatira) help you navigate conversations about places and directions confidently.
+Location words like “middle” (bich), “side” (chheu), “uphill” (ukaalo), and “downhill” (talatira) help you navigate conversations about places and directions confidently and naturally.

 Words like “two weeks” (dui haptaa) and “to think” (sochnu) enable you to discuss time spans and mental processes, essential for personal and meaningful conversation.